SysMo/SmoWeb/doc/public/source/server/DynamicalModel.rst

          self.valveOpen = 1 - self.valveOpen

-Therea are two functions necessary to handle state events:
+There are two functions necessary to handle state events:

-* ``detectLevelEvent`` returns a value which changes sign at event; it is used by the integrator to locate the exact moment in time when the event occured
+* ``detectLevelEvent`` returns a value which changes sign at event occurance; it is used by the integrator to locate the exact moment in time when the event occured
 * ``onLevelEvent`` is called once the event has been located and the integrator restarted; its goal is to modify the state of the controller (switch the valve on/off)